rahulshc/wTools/doc/ArrayRoutines.md

 #2: Function contains `*Once` :

-  If the function contains `*Once`, the action will be performed only on the first matching element.
+  If the function contains `*Once`, the action will be performed only on the first matching element, or when the destination array ( dstArray ) doesn't have the value of ( ins ).
   @Example:
   - arrayRemoveElement( [ 1, 2, 1 ], 1 ) -> [ 2 ]
   - arrayRemoveElementOnce( [ 1, 2, 1 ], 1 ) -> [ 2, 1 ]

-  There are some exceptions, like arrayPrepend/arrayAppend: if they have `*Once`, the action will only be performed if the destination array ( dstArray ) doesn't have the value of ( ins ).
   @Example:
   - arrayPrependElement( [ 1, 2, 3, 4, 5 ], 5 ) -> [ 5, 1, 2, 3, 4, 5 ]
   - arrayPrependOnce( [ 1, 2, 3, 4, 5 ], 5 ) -> [ 1, 2, 3, 4, 5 ]